akaibss/India-Malaria-Climate-analysis/README.md

 Malaria Incidence Data: World Health Organization (Global Health Observatory), via World Bank (2026) — processed by Our World in Data.
 "Incidence of malaria (per 1,000 population at risk)".
 Climate Data: "Climate Change Indicators: A Comprehensive Dataset (2000–2024)".
 Authored by Bhadra Mohit.
 Published on Kaggle (2024).
 Methodology: Malaria incidence is reported as new cases per 1,000 population at risk (SDG indicator 3.3.3).
 Climatic variables are recorded in degrees Celsius (°C) and annual rainfall in millimeters (mm).
+### Methodoligies and Technical challenges
+SQL Limitations: Initial data extraction and preparation were performed in BigQuery.
+During the process, SQL based filtering and sorting became inefficient for managing the complex, multi-source mapping required for climate and incidence variables.
+Transition to Google Sheets: To ensure data integrity, the workflow transitioned to Google Sheets.
+This environment allowed for advanced data integration using INDEX and MATCH formulas to align longitudinal climate trends (2000–2024) with malaria incidence rates.
+Data Cleaning & Consolidation: Google Sheets was used to standardize datasets, resolve null values, and create a "Master" analysis sheet.
+This process enabled the decoupling of variables to successfully identify that public health intervention efficacy has overridden climatic variability in recent years.